What is a Development Application (DA)?

-Home warranty insurance is required to be obtained where a licenced contractor is carrying out work with a contract value over $20,000 or, if the contract price is not known, the reasonable market cost of the labour and materials involved is over $20,000.
+HBCF insurance is required to be obtained where a licenced contractor is carrying out work with a contract value over $20,000, or, if the contract price is not known, the reasonable market cost of the labor and materials involved is over $20,000.

 What is the Long Service Levy (LSL)?

 The LSL is a NSW Government levy on building and construction work costing $25,000 and above.
 The levy is paid by the owners of a building or construction project into a fund administered by the Building and Construction Industry Long Service Payments Corporation, and from this fund, the Corporation makes long service payments to building and construction workers.
 The current levy rate is 0.35 % of the value of building and construction works costing $25,000.
 South Coast Building Approvals and Inspections can organise to pay the levy on your behalf.

 What is the National Construction Code (NCC)?